Code-Institute-Submissions/django-ecommerce-1/README.md

 d) **production.py:** these are the settings used for deployment in the production environment.

 ### Features to be implemented

+- Email configuration to enable the application to send emails

 - Automated stock control